 Avoiding a deficiency judgment should always be pursued with the assistance of a highly qualified Connecticut deficiency judgment lawyer.
 There are three major ways to avoid a deficiency judgment in Connecticut.
 Two of the three require bank permission and assistance:

-- Deed-in-lieu of foreclosure: This is the process where, through negotiation, your lender agrees to accept the title to the property in full satisfaction of your debt.
-This is an excellent result rarely ever seen.
-It is always made more difficult by the involvement of junior liens or credit lines.
+- Deed-in-lieu of foreclosure: This is the process where, through negotiation, your lender agrees to accept the title to the property in full satisfaction of your debt prior to the end of the foreclosure.
+This process should only be used if it assures that the homeowner who gives back their house will have no deficiency still due to the Lender.
+This is a result rarely ever seen.
+Furthermore, it is always made more difficult by the involvement of junior liens or credit lines.
 A deed-in-lieu requires complete cooperation, assistance and permission from all lenders.
 This option is not always available when dealing with mortgage lenders and servicers, but our attorneys know how to maximize your chances for deed-in-lieu success whenever this option will fully resolve your financial difficulties.

-- Short sale: This is the process whereby you sell the house and the bank allows the sales proceeds to satisfy the total debt.
-While this can be an excellent result, the reality is that it rarely occurs.
-Short sales are uncommon in today’s difficult banking environment where large banks and servicers often utilize many different people who speak with many different voices.
-Banks and servicers are unlikely to coordinate all the parties and steps necessary for a successful short sale.
-Under certain circumstances, short sales can be a great solution when properly pursued by our experienced short sale attorneys.
+- Short sale: This is the process whereby the Bank allows you to sell the house for less than the total debt.
+A short sale is an important and huge financial decision that should never be undertaken without the advice from a short sale legal representative or an experienced bankruptcy attorney.
+Short sales don’t solve other debt problems or tax issues as you leave your home.
+Never do a short sale that leaves you with a deficiency.
+The Bank needs to assure you that the short sale proceeds are taken to satisfy the whole debt.
+Short sales are uncommon in today’s difficult banking environment where large banks are slow and servicers are unlikely to coordinate all the parties and steps necessary for a successful short sale.
+Under certain specific circumstances, short sales can be a foreclosure and deficiency solution when properly pursued by our experienced short sale attorneys.

 Understand the myths about Foreclosure by reading our 10 Common Myths about Foreclosure article